Field theories of active particle systems and their entropy production: #1

-\seclabel{FT_about_drift-diffusion} In the present section, we calculate the entropy production of a drift-diffusion particle in an external potential in a perturbative field theory about drift-diffusion.
+\toasubsection{Entropy production from a perturbation theory about drift diffusion}\seclabel{FT_about_drift-diffusion} In the present section, we calculate the entropy production of a drift-diffusion particle in an external potential in a perturbative field theory about drift-diffusion.
 To this end, we split the action \Eref{action_drift_diffusion_appendix} into two terms, $\action=\action_0+\action_\perturbative$ with

 so that any expectation of the full theory can be calculated along the lines of \Eref{perturbative_expansion}.
 The bare propagator

 solves